Talamantez/code-concatenator/README.md

 # code-concatenator
-Combine all the code in a directory in a text file to make AI queries more contextual and efficient
+Combine all the code in a directory in a text file in order to make AI queries more contextual and efficient